DNS zone: Domains and zones

-Most top-level domain name registry operators offer their name spaces to the public or to entities with mandated geographic or otherwise scoped purpose for registration of second-level domains.
-Similarly an organization in charge of a lower level domain may operate its name space similarly and subdivide its space.
+Most top-level domain name registry operators offer their namespaces to the public or entities with the mandated geographic or otherwise scoped purpose for registering second-level domains.
+Similarly, an organization in charge of a lower-level domain may operate its namespace and subdivide its space.

 Each registration or allocation of subdomain space obligates the registrant to maintain an administrative and technical infrastructure to manage the responsibility for its zone, including sub-delegation to lower-level domains.
 Each delegation confers essentially unrestricted technical autonomy over the allocated space.
-An area of one or more subdomains that has been delegated for management is called a DNS zone.
-A zone always starts at a domain boundary to include all leaf nodes (hosts) in the domain, or it ends at the boundary of another independently managed zone.
+An area of one or more subdomains that have been delegated for management is called a DNS zone.
+A zone always starts at a domain boundary to include all leaf nodes (hosts) in the domain or ends at the boundary of another independently managed zone.

-As each domain is further divided into sub-domains, each becoming a DNS zone itself with its own set of administrators and DNS servers, the tree grows with the largest number of leaf nodes at the bottom.
+As each domain is further divided into sub-domains, each becoming a DNS zone with its own set of administrators and DNS servers, the tree grows with the largest number of leaf nodes at the bottom.
 At this lowest level, in the end-nodes or leaves of the tree, the term DNS zone becomes essentially synonymous with the term "domain", both in terms of use and administration.
-The term domain is used in the business functions of the entity assigned to it and the term zone is usually used for configuration of DNS services.
+The term domain is used in the business functions of the entity assigned to it, and the term zone is usually used for the configuration of DNS services.

 Forward DNS zones

-DNS zones contain the records for the mapping of domain names to IP addresses or other information.
-The resolution of a domain name to its assigned information is also referred to as forward resolution and the DNS zones associated with such processes are often referred to as forward zones.
+DNS zones contain the records for mapping domain names to IP addresses or other information.
+The resolution of a domain name to its assigned information is also referred to as forward resolution, and the DNS zones associated with such processes are often referred to as forward zones.
 The term arose as the opposite of reverse zones, which are used for the reverse process: finding the DNS name associated with an IP address.
 Such reverse zones are maintained in the Internet Address and Routing Parameter Area (domain arpa).

 Another common use of the term forward zone refers to a specific configuration of DNS name servers, particularly caching name servers, in which resolution of a domain name is forwarded to another name server that is authoritative for the domain in question, rather than being answered from the established cache memory.